Third-Floor-CSIS/cs4337-Big-Data-Group/deliverables/poc/README.md

 ## Fawad Shahzad  | 18265693

 ## Milan Kovacs   | 21308128
+### Architecture
 - Helped with the majority of the architecture and breakdown of the project
+- Continuously following the state of the project
+- Created architecture_diagram.png

+### Meetings
 - Leading the meetings and discussions

-- Continuously following the state of the project
+### Code
 - Created the TemplateMicroservice to get the lads up to speed
 - Created the IdentityMicroservice (Authentication)
   - Handles Oauth2.0
   - Generates JWT with a signature of the userId and Google Access Token, this allowed us to have stateless Microservices
 - Helped Fawad with the integration of the Gateway and Service Registry
 - Wrote the instructions for onboarding the API onto Service registry and the Gateway.
 - Added instructions for adding JWT configuration to the microservices.
-- Created architecture_diagram.png